wCardona2003/DI04---Rensisfit/README.md

 We corrected the language and methods operation
    - Improved filters and functionality of various classes.
    - Corrected the language of comments and added code comments.

+[Push 4]
+We upgraded UserPanel to avoid null exceptions
+   - Improved filters and functionality.
+   - Improved on login form to detect enter key.